 You might still be thinking the same, and a while ago this was right, before many changes in the world of Xen (before PV drivers on HVM, PVHVM, and PVH).
 At least the post from 2012 has a date on it (like this one).

-What makes this even more confusing is that never versions of the hybrid model have been named as separate "modes".
+What makes this even more confusing is that newer versions of the hybrid model have been named as separate "modes".
 In this post, I'll summarize the current virtualization spectrum model, and suggest a slightly different explanation: instead of focusing on the choice of modes, I'll show them as an evolution of versions.

 Note that I'm not a Xen developer, so I'm not an official source of Truth for this: I'm a performance architect for a large EC2 user, and I'm hoping to contribute to our collective understanding of Xen choices.